gabriellimma/ssh-gen/README.md

 # ssh-gen

-An easy way to configure git SSH key, clip and paste to your github account.
+An easy way to configure git SSH key, clip and paste to your GitHub account.

-# how to run
+## how to run

 just run